 On June 30, 2019, the Company renewed its mineral titles over the resource area, interpreted extensions to the resource area, and other prospective areas.
 Other titles outside of these areas were relinquished.

-The community agreement and the agreements with the private landholders that provide Kaizen with access rights to conduct its planned exploration program at Pinaya expired on March 31, 2019.
-In April 2019, the agreements with the private landholders were re-signed, providing Kaizen with access rights to conduct its planned exploration program until June 2020.
 On July 1, 2019, the Company signed three contracts with the community of Pinaya.
 The contracts comprise an Usufruct Agreement for the Mina Pata parcel; a Social Support Agreement; and a Collaboration Framework Agreement.